ashwin-rajasekar/quasar-coro/README.md

 If the handle is `nullptr`, control remains in the awaiting coroutine without suspending.
 If the handle is `std::noop_coroutine()`, control is transferred back to the resumer.

-### `await::callback<Func>`
+### `await::callback<Ts...>`
-This awaitable is constructed with an arbitrary function object that accepts a `std::coroutine_handle` representing the current coroutine frame.
+This awaitable is constructed with an arbitrary function object (the functor) that accepts a callable of signature `void(Ts...)` (the completion handler).
-The return value of the function object, if any, is returned as the result of the awaitable's `await_suspend()` function.
+The functor is immediately invoked upon construction of the `callback` object, and is passed the completion handler; code inside the functor is free to copy the completion handler, but must not form references to it.
+If the completion handler is invoked inside the functor, the awaiting coroutine is not suspended and completes the `co_await` synchronously.
 This awaitable type is meant to allow interfacing with callback-based APIs so that they can accept the current coroutine as a callback function.
+Note that all types in `Ts...` must not be cv-`void` and must be move-constructible; reference types are permitted as well.

 ### `await::fetch<T>`
 This awaitable is constructed with an arbitrary value that is immediately returned to the awaiting coroutine, without suspending.